alexvatti/qt-example/README.md

 Test - Program used for Jenkins Exploring Test - Program used for Jenkins Exploring

 Test - Program used for Jenkins Exploring Test - Program used for Jenkins Exploring

+Test - Program used for Jenkins Exploring Test - Program used for Jenkins Exploring

+Test - Program used for Jenkins Exploring Test - Program used for Jenkins Exploring